 Born and raised in Seattle on Queen Anne Hill, Mike Brixner has deep roots in The Emerald City.
 He recently celebrated his 30th anniversary with Martin Selig Real Estate, and says working for Martin is the best real estate job in the world.

-After graduating from law school, Mike knew one thing: he wanted to apply his legal education to the business world.
+After graduating from law school, Mike knew he wanted to apply his legal education to the business world.
 In the late 70’s, he was intrigued by Seattle’s growth and wanted to be a part of it.
 He started working as a real estate broker in 1978 and loved the industry.
 He came to Martin Selig Real Estate in 1987 and has been there ever since.

 Negotiating Deals Win, Win, Win

 Mike’s typical day includes working with real estate brokers, negotiating deals, and of course, answering countless emails.
 He says he most enjoys working with brokers and tenants to create “Win Win Win” deals.
 In each interaction, his goal is to negotiate contracts that bring the most value to all parties involved.